Canada's Residential Property Market Analysis 2025

 - Monthly Housing Market Data: https://www.cmhc-schl.gc.ca/

-- 2024 Housing Market Outlook: https://www.cmhc-schl.gc.ca/
+- 2025 Housing Market Outlook: https://assets.cmhc-schl.gc.ca/sites/cmhc/professional/housing-markets-data-and-research/market-reports/housing-market-outlook/2025/housing-market-outlook-02-2025-en.pdf

-- Housing starts for September 2024: https://www.cmhc-schl.gc.ca/
+- Housing Starts for April 2025: https://www.cmhc-schl.gc.ca/

 - Housing Shortages in Canada.
-Updating How Much Housing We Need by 2030: https://assets.cmhc-schl.gc.ca/.
+Updating How Much Housing We Need by 2030: https://assets.cmhc-schl.gc.ca/

-- Teranet and the National Bank of Canada
+- Teranet and National Bank of Canada

 - Teranet-National House Price Index: https://housepriceindex.ca/